 What Is An RV Dishwasher?

 Most RVs do not come with RV dishwashers and are typically only found in higher-end RVs.
-These machines use quite a bit of power and water and therefore are not typically suitable for boondocking without hookups.
+While we found our unit is water efficient, it still uses quite a bit of electricity and would not be good for boondocking without hookups without a solar power system or generator.
 When not in use, they can also double as a great storage location.

 Types of RV Dishwashers